Treatment for headaches

 An unknown mechanism activates specific nerves that affect muscles and blood vessels during a headache.
 These nerves send pain signals to the brain.

-Hereditary is also part of what causes headaches, especially migraines.
+Hereditary factors are also part of what causes headaches, especially migraines.
 Children with migraines usually have at least one parent who suffers from them.
 Kids whose parents have migraines are up to four times more likely to develop them.

 Environmental factors are another cause of headaches.